-While green roofs have seen an increase in popularity in the US and Canada, it's actually in Europe, where you can observe the true potential of these systems.
-Fourteen per cent of the total roofing area in Germany has green roofs.
+While green roofs have seen an increase in popularity in the US and Canada, it is actually in Europe, where you can observe the true potential of these systems.
+Fourteen percent of the total roofing area in Germany has green roofs.
 I’m not at all surprised by this statistic, given its economic and environmental advantages.

 As more and more buildings start to adopt green roofs, I thought it would be a good idea to curate a read about this topic to give my readers better insight.
 So, without any further ado, let’s get right into it.